Plasma membrane: Definition, Structure, Functions, Composition

 • It forms a permeability barrier to the ions and polar molecules entering the cell.

-The plasma membrane contains 2 to 10% carbohydrates.
-These are hexose, hexosamine, fucose, and sialic acid.
-These occur in two different combinations.
+The plasma membrane contains 2 to 10% carbohydrates, which occur in two different combinations: hexose, hexosamine, fucose, and sialic acid.

 • Attached to lipids – glycolipids;